willemt/dogebox/protocol/one-folder-protocol.rst

 When receiving this message, we:

-    - if we don't have a piece that has the same index in our database, we disconnect *(This is because the file log creates the pieces we require.
+    - (PL01) if we don't have a piece that has the same index in our database, we disconnect *(This is because the file log creates the pieces we require.
       If the Piece Log indicates wer need to add pieces, this is most likely a processing error)*

-    - update our database with this piece's info.
+    - (PL02) update our database with this piece's info.
 If a pieces's mtime is higher than ours.
 See below paragraph for how the replacement works

     - we ignore the piece and enque the piece info from our database to be sent to the peer, if a pieces's mtime is less than ours,

-If we replace our piece info with a newer piece info, we:
+When we replace our piece info with a newer piece info:

     - if we had a complete version of the piece before the update, send a DONTHAVE message to all our peers.
 The updated piece index is the